rgargana/puppet-mongodb_ops_manager/README.md

 Logon to the mms server (http://mms.mycompany.com:8080) and register a user and find the mmsApiKey.

-On the mms server install monitoring and backup agents specifying the mmiApiKey:
+On the mms server install monitoring agent specifying the mmiApiKey:

     class { 'mongodb_ops_manager::monitoring_agent':
       mmsApiKey => 'mmsApiKey'
     }

+On the mms server install backup agent specifying the mmiApiKey (if backing up mongodb database) :

     class { 'mongodb_ops_manager::backup_agent':
       mmsApiKey => 'mmsApiKey'